AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: The Interdependence of Reliance Behavior and Accuracy

 On the horizontal axes we have the human adherence to AI recommendations, $\mathcal{A}\in[0,100\%]$.
 The vertical axes show the decision-making accuracy, $Acc_{final}\in[0,100\%]$.
-The filled rectangular area in red and green combined constitutes the attainable decision-making accuracy for any given $\mathcal{A}$.
-We distinguish red and green to highlight areas where the human in the loop complements the AI (green, $Acc_{final}>Acc_{AI}$) or impairs it (red, $Acc_{final}<Acc_{AI}$) regarding accuracy.
+The filled rectangular area in orange and blue combined constitutes the attainable decision-making accuracy for any given $\mathcal{A}$.
+We distinguish orange and blue to highlight areas where the human-in-the-loop complements the AI (blue, $Acc_{final}>Acc_{AI}$) or impairs it (orange, $Acc_{final}<Acc_{AI}$) regarding accuracy.
 The green dashed vertical line indicates the level of $\mathcal{A}=Acc_{AI}$, which corresponds to the degree of adherence where the maximum decision-making accuracy of 100\% can be attained, as discussed previously.
-Note that as the AI accuracy increases (Figure~\ref{fig:framework_dev_1} $\rightarrow$ Figure~\ref{fig:framework_dev_2}), the colored area decreases; and for $Acc_{AI}=100\%$ it becomes a line, in which case Proposition~\ref{prop:acc_final} collapses into $Acc_{final}=\mathcal{A}$.
+Note that as the AI accuracy increases (\Cref{fig:framework_dev} (a) $\rightarrow$ (b)), the colored area decreases; and for $Acc_{AI}=100\%$ it becomes a line, in which case \Cref{prop:acc_final} collapses into $Acc_{final}=\mathcal{A}$.
+This means that the better the AI, the smaller the variance for different reliance behaviors.